 The Employer, the Union and individual employees have a shared responsibility in ensuring Occupational Health and Safety.
+The NSNU has added an Occupational Health & Safety Advisor to the staffing team.

 Local Union Presidents have a leadership role to perform in organizing and encouraging an effective Occupational Health and Safety program at their health care facility.
 Such a program should at least include the formation of a Joint Occupational Health and Safety (JOHS) Committee, established in accordance with the guidelines set forth by the Provincial Department of Labour and Advanced Education, the result of the enactment of the Occupational Health and Safety Act (RSNS 1989, Chapter 320).